dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * take snapshot
 This needs to be done atomically, so nothing happens in between, that's why we have tiny STW
 JVM support following gc types:
---these 2 operate on YoungGen
+* these 2 operate on YoungGen:
   * `-XX:+UseSerialGC` - standard serial mark & sweep algo
-* `-XX:+UseParallelGC` - parallel version of mark & sweep for minor GC (so only for YoungGen) it will stop all threads and run gc
+  * `-XX:+UseParallelGC` - parallel version of mark & sweep for minor GC (so only for YoungGen)
---these 2 operate on OldGen
+* these 2 operate on OldGen (it will stop all threads and run gc):
   * `-XX:+UseParallelOldGC` - parallel version of mark & sweep but for both minor/major gc
-* `-XX:+UseConcMarkSweepGC` (removed in java14) (CMS - concurrent mark and sweep) (default in java8) - minimize gc pause by doing major gc concurrently card table - map with reference from old gen into youngGen.
-The reason since most objects die young, so minor gc only do gc for youngGen.
+  * `-XX:+UseConcMarkSweepGC` (removed in java14) (CMS - concurrent mark and sweep) (default in java8) - minimize gc pause by doing major gc concurrently
+Card table - map with reference from old gen into youngGen.
+The reason since most objects die young, so minor GC only do GC for YoungGen.
 But how can we know if some oldGen has reference into youngGen.
-So for this we use special map - card table One downside of CMS is that it doesn't run compaction.
-So use if you don't need compaction or you are fine to run once in a while major GC, in this case CMS will rebuild objects and defrarment your heap memory
+So for this we use special map - card table.
+One downside of CMS is that it doesn't run compaction.
+So use if you don't need compaction, or you are fine to run once in a while major GC, in this case CMS will rebuild objects and defragment your heap memory.
 So your memory would be like swiss cheese with many holes, if you combine it, looks like you have lots of memory, yet if you try to allocate big array you may fail with OutOfMemory error.
 So G1 in this regard is more advanced one.
 Cause after some time (days, weeks, months) you will hit a case when all your memory riddled.
---this one doesn't split heap into new/old-gen
+This one doesn't split heap into new/old-gen
 * `-XX:+UseG1GC` (default since java9) - garbage first approach, divide heap into many equal-sized regions, first check regions with less live objects
     * string deduplication - g1  can find duplicate strings and point all of them into single object
 * `-XX:+UseZGC` - has several steps: